Commutator relations and structure constants for rank 2 Kac--Moody algebras: Structure constants

 In a future paper we will construct Chevalley bases for these algebras, but in the following we restrict our attention to the real root spaces.
 Recall that if $\alpha\in\Delta^{\re}$, then the root space $\mathfrak{g}_{\alpha}$ is one dimensional.
 For each $\a\in\Delta^{\re}_+$ we a choose root vector $x_{\a}\in\mathfrak{g}_{\alpha}$ and $x_{-\a}:=-\omega(x_\a)$, normalized so that $[x_{\a},x_{-\a}] = \a^{\vee}$.
 In the remaining sections, our choices of root vectors $\{x_{\a}\mid\a\in\Delta^\re\}$ are assumed to satisfy

 Given roots $\a,\b\in\Delta$, the $\a$--root string though $\b$ is:

-The following result follows by the same proof as the finite dimensional case (see also \cite{Mor}, where this result was proven for rank 2 symmetrizable Kac--Moody algebras): \begin{lemma} Let $\omega$ be the Chevalley involution and suppose that $\omega(x_{\a}) = -x_{-\a}$.
+The following result is proven in analogy with the finite dimensional case (noted also in \cite{Mor}).
+For rank 2 symmetrizable Kac--Moody algebras, this was proven in detail in \cite{CCFMMTZ}, following (\cite{Hu1}, Ch 25). \begin{lemma} Let $\omega$ be the Chevalley involution and suppose that $\omega(x_{\a}) = -x_{-\a}$.
 Then

 for all $\a,\b,\a+\b\in\Delta^\re$. \end{lemma} We write

 for some $s_{\a,\b}\in\{\pm1\}$.
 We refer to $s_{\a,\b}$ as the {\it sign} of the structure constant $n_{\a,\beta}$.
 Note that $p_{\a,\b}$ is determined by the root strings in the root system, but the possible systems of signs $\{s_{\a,\b}\mid\a,\b,\a+\b\in\Delta^\re\}$ are harder to determine.